paultongyoo/churn-model-evaluation-platform/README.md

     1. Edit file: `{REPO_DIR}/infrastructure/main.tf`
     1. Change `terraform.backend.s3.bucket` to the name of the bucket you created
     1. Change `terraform.backend.s3.region` to your AWS region
-1. Copy Terraform `stg.template.tfvars` file to new `stg.tfvars` file and define values for each key within:
+1. Copy Terraform `infrastructure/vars/stg.template.tfvars` file to new `infrastructure/vars/stg.tfvars` file and define values for each key within:

 | **Key Name** | **Purpose** | **Example Value** |
 | ------------ | ----------- | ----------------- |